 Medicaid implemented new transportation procedure codes contained in the federal Healthcare Common Procedure Code System (HCPCS).
 Effective for dates of service on or after April 27, 2011, transportation claims require new procedure codes and modifiers in order to be processed.
 Claims with dates of service on or after April 27, 2011 that list the current transportation procedure codes that begin with the prefix "NYxxx" will be denied.
-Instead, the new procedure codes and modifiers, as described on the following page, must be submitted.

-Claims submitted on or after April 27, 2011, for dates of service up to and including April 26, 2011, should continue to reflect the authorized "NYxxx" codes.
+Instead, the new Claims submitted on or after April 27, 2011, for dates of service up to and including April 26, 2011, should continue to reflect the authorized "NYxxx" codes.